r-o-b-o-t-o/strapi-azerothcore/README.md

 ### Users & permissions plugin

-In the leftmost pane of the Strapi dashboard, click "⚙️ Settings", then visit the links from the "Users & permissions plugin" section:
+In the leftmost pane of the Strapi dashboard, go to "⚙️ Settings", then visit the links under the "Users & permissions plugin" section:

 #### Email templates